Powered by National Online Traffic Schools

 You may not be as ready for your teen to get behind the wheel as they think they are!
 The thrill of the open road is calling them, but the dangers are all you can think of.
 This is a normal reaction.
 You are a parent — keeping your child safe is what matters.
 That is why we have designed a course that offers the educational value that parents need and the convenience and interactive elements that teens love.

-Topics Covered in the TLSAE Course
+Topics Covered in the DETS Course

-• Sharing the Road
+• Sharing the road with others

 Why Choose Our Course?

-• Live Support Offered 24/7
+• Live Support Offered

 • Safety-Focused Curriculum